mocco/django-fabric/README.md

 This will make you able to run `fab deploy:prod` and `fab test`.

 ### App-server specific usage
-There are some, or at least one at this moment, classes that have spesific restart routines.
+There are some, or at least one at this moment, classes that have specific restart routines.
 They are listed below:

 * `django_fabric.uwsgi.UwsgiApp`